Getting started with BIRT Design

 - Eclipse open-source BIRT Designer equips developers with everything they need to access data sources; transform, integrate and apply business logic to data; secure, filter, format and present the resulting reports to users.

 - The BIRT Designer Pro shares all the features of the Eclipse BIRT designer, and adds hundreds of HTML5-powered charts, gadgets and maps; commercial data drivers; a metadata layer, impact analysis; and cube design and caching features for creating interactive and analytic content.

 Review | Download

 There are numerous resources available to help you with creating BIRT Design.
 We suggest you start with the following.

 - Watch this two part video tutorial on Designing BIRT Reports.
 This short 12 min tutorial will walk through the complete creation of a BIRT Design including creating a BIRT project, connecting to data, adding a chart, formatting the report and adding drill to details capability. ( Part 1, Part 2 )

 - BIRT Designer is based on the Eclipse IDE.
-Review this topic to get to know the BIRT Designer User Interface.
+Learn more about the report design environment, here .

 - Launch the online help by selecting Help -> Help Content -> BIRT Report Developer Guide within the open source BIRT Designer or by going to http://help.eclipse.org and going to the BIRT Report Developer Guide from the Contents pane.